Fall 2021 Application Information

 At Yale Chemistry, we are dedicated to attracting qualified students with diverse backgrounds and experiences.
 In 300 words or less, we ask that you briefly describe your own perspectives on diversity, why it is important, and how you have contributed to or will contribute to diversity, equity, and inclusion.

 GRE (Graduate Record Examination)

-The GRE General test is required of all applicants to the Chemistry Graduate Program.
-Scores for this examination must be officially released to Yale University Graduate School of Arts and Sciences, institution code 3987.
-The Chemistry Subject GRE is optional, but strongly recommended.
+For this year’s application, the GRE General and Chemistry subject tests are recommended but not required.
+Scores for these examinations must be officially released to the Yale University Graduate School of Arts and Sciences, institution code 3987.
 These scores are used as components of our holistic evaluation of an applicant’s qualifications, with due consideration of the limitations of the GRE score.
 More information is available at https://gsas.yale.edu/faq/admissions/standardized-test-questions.
-Students from the USA with financial need can apply for the GRE Fee Reduction Program or request a Fee Reduction Voucher from the Graduate Registrar at Stacey.Watts@yale.edu.
+Students from the USA with financial need can apply for the GRE Fee Reduction Program or request a Fee Reduction Voucher from the Graduate Registrar at email@example.com.